-7. If you're using rice flour instead of rice grains, then dissolve rice flour in 1/4 cup of water.
-Dissolve the flour such that there are no clumps formed & add it to the cooking payasam.
+7. If you're using rice flour instead of rice grains, then mix rice flour in little coconut milk.
+Mix the flour such that there are no clumps formed & add it to the cooking payasam.

 8. Let the payasam simmer for few minutes until the ripe jackfruit cooks through & until the payasam gets semi-thick in consistency.

-9. If your payasam is still runny, dissolve some more rice flour (1-2 teaspoons depending on how watery your payasam is) in 1/4 cup of water.
-Dissolve the flour such that there are no clumps formed & add it to the cooking payasam.
+9. If your payasam is still runny, mix some more rice flour (1-2 teaspoons depending on how watery your payasam is) in very little water.
+Mix the flour such that there are no clumps formed & add it to the cooking payasam.
 Simmer for 2-3 minutes.
 It'll help thicken your payasam.

 10. Adding rice grains/rice flour to the payasam thickens it on cooking.
-It further thickens the payasam with time.
-Payasam continues to thicken as it cools down.
+It further continues to thicken as it cools down.
 So, keep it semi-thick in consistency & remove it off heat.

 11. Serve the payasam steaming hot and enjoy!

 1. The sweeter the ripe jackfruit you use to make this jackfruit payasam (ponsa payasu) the better it is.
 The lesser the jaggery you would have to add in that case.
 The more jaggery you use, the more watery your payasam gets.
 More rice flour/rice grains you would have to use in the end.
 Using more of them meddles with the taste of payasam.

 2. You can also add chopped cashew pieces, fried in ghee to the payasam for added crunch with every spoonful of payasam.